-- The OLA will review FOIA requests to determine what, if any, documents requested could be posted on the FOIA Reading Room on the NMB's website to decrease the volume of FOIA requests, and will conduct ongoing reviews thereafter. - The OLA will expand information available to the public in the representation case section of the NMB's website. - The OLA will conduct ongoing reviews of the Representation "Frequently Asked Questions" section on the NMB's website.
+- The OLA will review FOIA requests to determine what, if any, documents requested could be posted on the FOIA Reading Room on the NMB's website to decrease the volume of FOIA requests, and will conduct ongoing reviews thereafter. - The OLA will conduct ongoing reviews of the Representation "Frequently Asked Questions" section on the NMB's website.